linode/apl-docs/docs/tutorial-5-create-ksvc.md

 ---
-slug: tutorials/create-knative-svc
+slug: tutorials/create-knative-service
 title: Create a Knative service
 sidebar_label: Create a Knative service
 ---

 In this tutorial, you are going to deploy the image you build, tagged and pushed to harbor in the previous tutorial by creating a Knative service.

-## Create a Knative service
+### Create a Knative Service

 Create a `hello-ksvc.yaml` file and copy/paste the following Kubernetes manifests: